 •Discuss the issue with your husband from the point of view of ways in which you can “share” a bit more.

-• It is important than you accept that it is quite natural for your son to turn towards the sound of his father’s voice.
+• It is important for you to accept that it is quite natural for your son to turn towards the sound of his father’s voice.

 • You can also learn about your son, and what he has or has not been doing.
 This will also help keep you in touch with your growing child